 The first step in the diagnosis of spinal cord compression is an accurate neurologic history and examination.

-X-rays More than 66% of patients with spinal cord compression have bony abnormalities on plain radiographs of the spine.
-Findings include erosion and loss of pedicles, partial or complete collapse of vertebral bodies, and paraspinous soft-tissue masses.
+More than 66% of patients with spinal cord compression have bony abnormalities on plain radiographs of the spine.
+Findings include erosion and loss of pedicles, partial or complete collapse of vertebral bodies, and paraspinous soft tissue masses.
 Normal spine films are not helpful for excluding epidural metastases.

-MRI The standard for diagnosing and localizing epidural cord compression is MRI.
-Gadolinium-enhanced MRI has been especially helpful in assessing cord compression secondary to spinal epidural abscesses, as gadolinium enhances actively inflamed tissues and defines anatomic boundaries.
+The standard for diagnosing and localizing epidural cord compression is MRI.
+Gadolinium-enhanced MRI has been especially helpful in assessing cord compression secondary to spinal epidural abscesses, because gadolinium enhances actively inflamed tissues and defines anatomic boundaries.
 An abnormal signal within the disk space suggests the possibility of infection.

 Primary or secondary neoplasms involving the vertebral bodies generally demonstrate a long T1, resulting in decreased signal intensity on a T1-weighted image, and a long T2, with increased signal intensity on the T2-weighted image.

-Treatment outcome correlates with the degree and duration of neurologic impairment prior to therapy.
-In a prospective analysis of 209 patients treated for spinal cord compression with radiotherapy and steroids, Maranzano and Latini reported that of patients who were ambulatory, nonambulatory, or paraplegic prior to treatment, 98%, 60%, and 11%, respectively, were able to ambulate following therapy.
-Treatment outcome in the most radiosensitive malignancies (eg, lymphoma) was superior to that in the less sensitive cancers (renal cell carcinoma).
-Almost all ambulatory patients treated with either irradiation alone or laminectomy followed by postoperative irradiation remained ambulatory after treatment, whereas ~10% of patients whose lower extremities were paralyzed could walk after treatment.
+Treatment outcome correlates with the degree and duration of neurologic impairment before therapy.
+In a prospective analysis of 209 patients treated for spinal cord compression with radiotherapy and corticosteroids, Maranzano and Latini reported that of patients who were ambulatory, nonambulatory, or paraplegic before treatment, 98%, 60%, and 11%, respectively, were able to ambulate following therapy.
+Treatment outcome in the most radiosensitive malignancies (eg, lymphoma) was superior to that in the less sensitive cancers (eg, renal cell carcinoma).
+Almost all ambulatory patients treated with either irradiation alone or laminectomy followed by postoperative irradiation remained ambulatory after treatment, whereas approximately 10% of patients whose lower extremities were paralyzed could walk after treatment.

 The goals of treatment of spinal cord compression are recovery and maintenance of normal neurologic function, local tumor control, stabilization of the spine, and pain control.
 Choice of treatment depends on clinical presentation, availability of histologic diagnosis, rapidity of the clinical course, type of malignancy, site of spinal involvement, stability of the spine, and previous treatment.

 The study was stopped after an interim analysis of the 101 patients revealed that 42 of 50 patients (84%) in the surgery group were able to walk after treatment, compared with 29 of 51 patients (57%) in the radiotherapy group (P = .001).
-Additionally, patients treated with surgery retained the ability to walk significantly longer than those patients treated with radiation therapy alone (median, 122 days vs 13 days; P = .003).
+In addition, patients treated with surgery retained the ability to walk significantly longer than patients treated with radiation therapy alone (median, 122 days vs 13 days; P = .003).
 Of the 32 patients who entered the trial unable to walk, 10 of 16 (62%) in the surgery arm regained the ability to walk, compared with 3 of 16 (19%) in the radiotherapy arm (P = .01).
-Based on the results of this trial, decompressive surgery followed by adjuvant radiation therapy should be considered in the treatment of patients with spinal cord compression.
+On the basis of the results of this trial, decompressive surgery followed by adjuvant radiation therapy should be considered in the treatment of patients with spinal cord compression.

 Radiation therapy alone is still usually the standard initial treatment for most patients with spinal cord compression due to a radiosensitive malignancy.
 Treatment outcome is contingent upon both the relative radiosensitivity of the malignancy and the neurologic status of the patient at the time radiotherapy is initiated.

-Radiation dose and fractionation The chosen regimen should take into account such factors as field size and normal tissue tolerance.
-Smaller fields are appropriately treated to 2,000–3,000 cGy over 1 or 2 weeks, respectively.
-Larger fields may occasionally necessitate longer courses, such as 4,000 cGy over 4 weeks, to minimize side effects.
+Radiation dose and fractionation.
+The chosen regimen should take into account such factors as field size and normal tissue tolerance.
+Smaller fields are appropriately treated to 2,000 to 3,000 cGy over 1 or 2 weeks, respectively.
+Larger fields may occasionally necessitate longer courses, such as 4,000 cGy over 4 weeks, to minimize adverse effects.

-On multivariate analysis, age, performance status, pretreatment ambulatory status, and length of time motor deficits were present prior to the initiation of radiotherapy were all significantly associated with improved functional outcome, whereas the schedule of radiation therapy was not a significant indicator.
-Recurrence rates at 2 years were 24%, 26%, 14%, 9%, and 7%, respectively.
+On multivariate analysis, age, performance status, pretreatment ambulatory status, and length of time that motor deficits were present before initiation of radiotherapy were all significantly associated with improved functional outcome, whereas the schedule of radiation therapy was not a significant indicator.
+Recurrence rates at 2 years were 24%, 26%, 14%, 9%, and 7%, respectively, in the five radiation-schedule groups described above.
 There was mild acute toxicity and no late toxicity.
-The authors concluded that shorter fractionation schemes should be considered for those patients with poor predicted survival.
+The authors concluded that shorter fractionation schemes should be considered for patients with poor predicted survival.

-Retreatment may be entertained, particularly when no effective alternative exists.
-Usually, doses of 2,000 cGy over 2 weeks can be used for retreatment.
+Re-treatment may be entertained, particularly when no effective alternative exists.
+Usually, doses of 2,000 cGy over 2 weeks can be used for re-treatment.
 It is important, however, to counsel the patient regarding the risk of radiation neuropathy.
-Furthermore, only those patients who had a lasting response to the initial treatment should be reirradiated, as tumors that were refractory to the first course or that recur within 3 months are unlikely to respond to subsequent courses.
+Furthermore, only patients who had a lasting response to the initial treatment should be re-irradiated, because tumors that were refractory to the first course of therapy or that recur within 3 months are unlikely to respond to subsequent courses.